datanav/docs/pricing.rst

 Production and test environment
 -------------------------------
 A production or test environment comes with automated backup [#]_ and support for SLA and VPN.
+Single compute has a limit of 4 engines, and we recommend to use Flexi compute for scalable production workloads.

 .. list-table::